 Students must complete 12 credits in courses in the School of Education.
 Students take different education courses and sequences of courses depending on their previous course work, teaching experience, and the certificates they hold.
 Students who possess Initial Certification in teaching French must complete 9 credits in Group II and 3 credits in Group III, below.
 Students who do not possess Initial Certification in teaching French or equivalent course work and teaching experience or who are teaching but do not possess Initial Certification in teaching French must have the appropriate course work and credits in the subject area and must complete the appropriate courses in Group I before taking courses in Groups II and III, below.
-Students pursuing Initial Certification in teaching French must take Secondary Education 7503X, Teaching Writing Across the Curriculum, in Group Students who already have a master's degree but wish Initial Certification in teaching Spanish or French must take appropriate courses in Group I and Group III, below, as determined at the time of matriculation by the head of adolescence education and special subjects in the School of Education. - Group I Secondary Education 7500X, 7501X, 7534T, 7542T, 7516T, 7543T.
-Secondary Education 7502T, 7510T, 7523T.
+Students pursuing Initial Certification in teaching French must take Secondary Education 7503X, Teaching Writing Across the Curriculum, in Group Students who already have a master's degree but wish Initial Certification in teaching Spanish or French must take appropriate courses in Group I and Group III, below, as determined at the time of matriculation by the head of adolescence education and special subjects in the School of Education.
+Secondary Education 7500X, 7501X, 7534T, 7542T, 7516T, 7543T. - Group II Secondary Education 7502T, 7510T, 7523T.

-- Group III Secondary Education 7005X, 7504T, 7671X, 7527T, 7684T, 7545X, 7503X, Secondary Education 7548X/English 7507X, Secondary Education 7549X/Theater 7141X, Secondary Education 7038X.
+Secondary Education 7005X, 7504T, 7671X, 7527T, 7684T, 7545X, 7503X, Secondary Education 7548X/English 7507X, Secondary Education 7549X/Theater 7141X, Secondary Education 7038X.
 Students must also complete requirements in French as follows: The following courses are required: French 7010X; 7510X or 7520X; Students must pass a written and oral comprehensive examination or complete both (a) and (b): - (a) complete 12 credits of course work in addition to the credits otherwise required; - (b) and write a substantial research paper, in French, acceptable to the Department of Modern Languages and Literatures.
 Information about the comprehensive examination is in the section "Academic Regulations and Procedures."
 Courses in the Modern Languages and Literatures Department and the School of Education offered toward the degree must be 7000-level courses.
 The program of study must be approved early in the first semester by the chairperson or deputy chairperson of the Modern Languages and Literatures Department and the head of adolescence education and special subjects in the School of Education.
 M.A. degree program in education: Spanish teacher (7-12) HEGIS code 1105.01; SED program code 26800 The Department of Modern Languages and Literature in conjunction with the Department of Secondary Education, offers a master of arts degree in education for Spanish teachers (grades 7-12).
 The New York State Education Department licenses graduates of registered teacher education programs who meet the state requirements for teachers.
-Please consult the Bulletin under Modern Languages and Literature for the M.A. degree program Spanish teacher (7-12) HEGIS code 1105.01; SED program code 26800 This master of arts program provides students with an introduction to the Peninsular/Latin American literature.
+This master of arts program provides students with an introduction to the Peninsular/Latin American literature.
 At the same time, the focus on language and culture fully prepares students for employment as foreign language teachers at the middle and high school levels.
 Coursework is divided between the Department of Modern Languages and Literatures (six courses) and the Department of Secondary Education (generally four courses).
 The courses required by the Department of Secondary Education vary depending on the entry qualifications of students.
 All students should consult with the Department of Secondary Education for the current requirements.
-The profession of teacher education is licensed by the New York State Education Department.
+The profession of teacher education is licensed by the New York State Education Dep partment.
 Therefore, program requirements are subject to change.
-All students should consult with the School of Education for the current requirements.
-Modern Languages and Literatures 230 Matriculation requirements Applicants must offer at least 18 credits in advanced courses in Spanish.
+All students should consult with the School of Education for the current requir rements.
+Matriculation requirements Applicants must offer at least 18 credits in advanced courses in Spanish.
 Applicants must also offer (a) or (b) or (c):